Dariyan-Khan/oSLRAU_and_RSPN/README.md

 ## Getting Started

+Install the master branch of the forked version of the [SPFlow](https://github.com/Dariyan-Khan/SPFlow) module found here beforehand.

 Use the forked version of [SPFlow](https://github.com/c0derzer0/SPFlow) for installation.
 Branch rspn of the forked version contains the latest updates.

 ## Using oSLRAU Module